Home About Our Team Contact Get a free quote

 Higher Annual Maximum Benefits

-You could have an increased combined yearly benefit limit by purchasing two policies of dental insurance, enabling you to have more procedures completed annually.
+You could have an increased combined yearly benefit limit by having two policies of dental insurance, enabling you to have more procedures completed annually.

 Better Access to Providers

-Having dual dental coverage could provide you with access to a larger group of dentists, depending on the various plans that you have.
+Having dual dental coverage could provide you with access to a larger group of dentists, depending on the different plans and networks you hold.

 Peace of Mind

-Having a secondary dental insurance plan in addition to your regular dental plan offers additional protection against unforeseen dental costs, and this makes you feel more secure.
+Having a secondary dental insurance plan in addition to your regular dental plan offers additional protection against unforeseen dental costs and greater financial security.

-There are insurance companies with rigid COB practices that cap the amount the secondary dental insurance will pay based on the primary dental insurance’s payment.
+Coordination IssuesSome insurance companies have rigid COB practices that cap what the secondary dental insurance will pay based on the primary's payment.

 Tips for Managing Dual Dental Insurance

-Always inform your dentist that you hold two dental insurance policies.
-This informs them to properly submit claims to their primary and secondary dental insurance.
+Always inform your dentist that you hold two dental insurance policies so they can properly submit claims to both your primary and secondary dental insurance in the correct order.

-Educate yourself on how COB functions so that claims are billed in the proper order to avoid delayed or rejected claims.
+Educate yourself on how COB functions so that claims are billed in the proper order — avoiding delayed or rejected claims from out-of-sequence submissions.

-Understand what your main dental insurance pays first and what your secondary dental plan can pay second to avoid surprise expenses.
+Understand what your main dental insurance pays first and what your secondary dental plan can pay second — to avoid surprise expenses and plan treatments smartly.

-Keep all copies of filed claims and Explanation of Benefits (EOBs) handy to remain organized and handle any problems speedily.
+Keep all copies of filed claims and Explanation of Benefits (EOBs) handy to remain organized and handle any discrepancies speedily.

-Certain secondary dental insurance policies have waiting periods for significant services.
-Take note of these prior to scheduling treatments.
+Certain secondary dental insurance policies have waiting periods for major services.
+Know these before scheduling treatments to avoid unexpected out-of-pocket costs.

-Certain secondary dental policies have non-duplication of benefits rules, which means they might not pay if the primary dental insurance has already paid for the service.
+Certain secondary dental policies have non-duplication of benefits rules, which means they might not pay if the primary dental insurance has already paid the service's normal allowed amount.

-Ensure that the total premium for two dental insurance plans is worth the additional coverage you’re getting.
+Ensure that the total premium for two dental insurance plans is worth the additional coverage you're getting — particularly for the procedures you actually use.

-Schedule costly treatments after knowing how both your main and secondary dental insurance will treat the claims.
+Schedule costly treatments after understanding how both your main and secondary dental insurance will treat the claims to maximize your combined benefit.

 How QuestSol Verifies Primary and Secondary Dental Insurance